 Conducted Energy Weapons

-In critical situations that require use of force, Conducted Energy Weapons (CEWs) provide a less lethal option that can keep guards, staff and patients safe without the danger of firearms.
+In critical situations that require the use of force, Conducted Energy Weapons (CEWs) provide a less-lethal option that can keep guards, staff, and patients safe without the danger of firearms.
 In many situations, simply presenting a CEW has proven to be an effective enough de-escalation tactic that weapon deployment is not needed.
-If use of force is necessary, CEWs are by far the safest use of force option in confined quarters, where the use of OC spray or firearms has a high potential to inflict damage beyond the intended target.
+If the use of force is necessary, CEWs are by far the safest use of force option in confined quarters, where the use of OC spray or firearms has a high potential to inflict damage beyond the intended target.

 CEWs have a long and proven track record.
 TASER CEWs have had over 4 million field uses and are the most-studied intermediate use-of-force option in existence with over 800 studies affirming the safety and efficacy of the weapon.
 Studies show that the use of TASER CEWs:

 - Resulted in a 70% reduction of guard injuries and a 40% reduction in assailant injuries*

 - Display of a TASER device de-escalated 80% of situations without the need for use of force**